kaby76/swigged.llvm/README.md

 binaries.
 NB, I specifically chose not to publish the native library swigged.llvm.native.dll (.so) itself in Nuget.org (unlike, for example, LLVMSharp).
 It makes no sense to use the native library by itself without the accompanying C# library Swigged.LLVM.dll.
-Further, Nuget.org is quite cluttered with dead and useless sub-projects.
+Further, Nuget.org is quite cluttered with dead and/or dubious sub-projects.

 The build scripts in this project were derived mostly by trial and error, especially for Windows and Android,